CADWRDeltaModeling/BayDeltaSCHISM/docs/html/_sources/topics/vignette.rst.txt

    * Run files:

       * You'll want to run these files in a conda environment that has dms_datastore installed (There's an existing environment.yaml file which will set this up for you)
+      * This might be better to run on Linux/HPC4 so that your machine doesn't interrupt the files and corrupt the .nc files these scripts produce

       .. warning::